 Get the Sheet Music for Til a Tear Becomes a Rose

-If you want this free PDf to help you when playing the song.
-Here it is click the link for the Sheet Music.
+If you want this PDf to help you when playing the song.
+Here it is click the link for the Cheat Sheet.

 Try both G’s out and either way will work.
 Use the one that you are comfortable with playing.
 Next chord in the song is the C Major Chord.
 Take a look at the finger position of the C chord below.